Title

 Mariano D. Roque's memorandum establishes updated guidelines for the Seafarers Upgrading Program, providing training assistance of up to P7,500 for active OWWA members to enhance their skills in compliance with international maritime standards.

-The maximum amount of training assistance granted under the SUP is P7,500 per course, inclusive of meal and transportation allowances for scholars referred at the National Maritime Polytechnic (NMP) in Tacloban City.
+The SUP is training assistance where OWWA assumes training costs in maritime training centers/institutions up to a maximum of ₱7,500 per course (inclusive of meal and transportation allowances) for scholars referred at the National Maritime Polytechnic (NMP) in Tacloban City.

 All Filipino seafarers who are active OWWA members are entitled to avail of the program.

-Subsequent entitlements to the SUP benefit are allowed every after three recorded payments of OWWA membership contributions.
+Subsequent SUP entitlements are allowed after every three (3) recorded payments of OWWA membership contributions.

-An application for SUP must be filed within 90 days from the date of the seafarer's arrival in the Philippines for vacation or following the expiration of his employment contract.
+An application for SUP may be filed within 90 days from the seafarer’s arrival in the Philippines for vacation or following the expiration of his employment contract.

-The applicant must submit proof of OWWA membership, accomplished Applicant Form, Seaman’s Identification and Record Book (SIRB), Pre-Qualification and Admission Report from the training center, two 1x1 photos, and the latest Community Tax Certificate at any OWWA Regional Welfare Office.
+The applicant must submit proof of OWWA membership (e.g., O.Rs./E-Card/Certification from OWWA-MPC), accomplished Applicant Form, Seaman’s Identification and Record Book (SIRB), pre-qualification and admission report from the training center/institution, 1x1 photo (2 copies), and latest Community Tax Certificate.

 Analyze Cases Smarter, Faster